 You will examine leadership and management in relation to change, specifically looking into the business case for change.

-Studying this module you will gain the skills and knowledge required in relation to methodology and methods to undertake your dissertation.
+Studying this module you will gain the skills and knowledge required in relation to methodology and methods to undertake your leadership and management research, particularly your dissertation.

 Coaching for Executive Leadership and Management